bayesimpact/bayesimpact.github.io/README.markdown

 rake deploy
 ```

 to update the live site.
-It should take < 30 secs to see changes.
+It should take < 5 min to see changes.

 ---